Drax Group: History

 In 2009, Drax Group acquired Haven Power – enabling it to sell electricity directly.
 In 2015, the Group acquired Billington Bioenergy, specialists in providing sustainable biomass pellets for domestic energy systems.

+In October 2011, a fire started by spontaneous combustion in a stockpile at the Port of Tyne biomass facility.
+Another fire occurred at the same facility in a conveyor transfer tower in October 2013.

 In 2016, Drax Group acquired Opus Energy for £340 million funded by a new acquisition debt facility of up to £375 million.
 In October 2017, Drax sold Billington Bioenergy for £2 million to an AIM-listed energy company called Aggregated Micro Power Holdings.

 On 16 October 2018, Drax Group announced that it had agreed to acquire Scottish Power's portfolio of pumped storage, hydro and gas-fired generation for £702 million in cash from Iberdrola, subject to shareholder approval.
 Drax confirmed that approval had been granted on 1 January 2019.
 The acquisition brings with it Cruachan pumped storage power station, Rye House power station, Damhead Creek power station, Galloway hydro-electric power scheme, Lanark Hydro Electric Scheme, Shoreham Power Station and Blackburn Mill power station.

+A "virtual protest" was held in April 2020 by Biofuelwatch, which claimed that Drax was the UK's largest emitter of carbon dioxide and that the wood pellets Drax burns were leading to the destruction of forests in the southern United States.
+Protesters also claimed that the company was burning more wood than any other power station in the world.

 On 15 December 2020, Drax Group announced the sale of Rye House, Damhead Creek, Shoreham and Blackburn Mill to VPI Holdings for £193.3m.